binarly-io/binary-risk-intelligence/README.md

 ## [xz-backdoor](./xz-backdoor/)

-Contains the results of the Binarly REsearch deep dive into the xz backdoor (originally disclosed in [1])
+Contains the results of our deep dive into the xz backdoor (originally disclosed in [1])

 [1]: https://www.openwall.com/lists/oss-security/2024/03/29/4